Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning

 Throughout, we minimize the upper bound treat \(k\) as a positive real (round to the nearest integer at the end), and use the standard heuristic that---because \(\bias(k)\) is decreasing in \(k\) while \(\var(k,n)\) is increasing---the minimizer occurs where the two terms are of the same order:

 Solving that equation gives \(\kopt\); plugging back yields the minimized rate.
-(If a term does not cross, the optimum is at a boundary, but in all four regimes below they do cross for large \(n\).)
+(If a term does not cross, the optimum is at a boundary, but in the four typical regimes below they do cross for large \(n\).)